top of page

 How do you test Convergence and Eye Teaming?

-We use special equipment called the Keystone VS-V machine that measures how the eyes work together to judge distances
+We use special equipment called the Keystone VS-V machine that measures how the eyes work together to judge distances.
+This is tested via showing images to each eye individually and using lenses to simulate changes in distance!

 Neuro Visual Institute